The family name „LASCHET“ stands for a family business history for more than 100 years.

 Further information are also summed up in the following documents (PDF):

 You may contact us any time.
-Please send us more details on your requirements so that we can provide you with more detailed information.
+Please send us more details on your requirements.